NoriKaneshige/Docker_Creating_Using_Containers/README.md

 ]
 ```
 ## we can disconnect existing networks and existing containers
-## check blew if you can see only original network, which is bridge
+## check below if you can see only original network, which is bridge
 ```
 Koitaro@MacBook-Pro-3 ~ % docker network disconnect 758b53ad1fc9 79d9f7d0e3ac
 Koitaro@MacBook-Pro-3 ~ % docker container inspect 79d9f7d0e3ac